U.S. citizens are subject to local laws.

-If you are arrested overseas or know a U.S. citizen who is:
+If you are arrested in Cyprus or know a U.S. citizen who is:

 Consular Assistance to U.S. Prisoners:

-- Help ensure that prison officials are providing appropriate medical care for you
+- Help ensure that prison officials are providing appropriate medical care.

-- Pay legal, medical, or other fees for U.S. citizens overseas
+- Provide fund for bail or pay legal, or medical fees for U.S. citizens overseas.

 Additional information can be found on the Department of State’s website at Arrest or Detention of a U.S. citizen Abroad.